sanathp/statusok/Config.md

 ## Writing a Config File

-Config file shouuld be in JSON format (Support for other formats will be added in future).
+Config file should be in JSON format (Support for other formats will be added in future).

 ## Pattern
 ```